Foxtrot007-ai/LibraryManager/README.md

 Other classes implement UI, like forms for user/book add or delete.

+**(NEW)**

+DataBaseConnectorProxy uses Proxy pattern to made send sql insert queries when user adds/removes users/books/rentals.
+It's made by override base methods and using base methods with keyword super.

 # Examples:

 ### Attempt to log in to the database